Newsletter Subscribe

 Prawns, Onion, Ginger, Garlic, Cumin seeds, Turmeric, Cumin powder, Black Pepper Powder, Kashmiri chili powder, Red chilies, Curry leaves, Mustard seeds, Tomato paste, Kokum, Tomato passata, Apple cider vinegar, Brown Sugar.

-De-shell the prawns, and remove the gut lining on the back of the prawn.
-Wash the prawns and immediately place them in the refrigerator.
-The prawns need to be kept cold.
+De-shell the prawns, remove the gut lining, and wash them before refrigerating.
 Chop the onions, garlic, and ginger.
-Add cooking oil to a pot over medium-low heat and sauté the onions, ginger, and garlic for 6 to 8 minutes, until caramelized.
-Add the spices to the pot and mix.
-Sauté for 1 to 2 minutes so the spices blend with the aromatics(Onion, garlic, and ginger).
-Wash the kokum and place it into the pot.
+In a pot over medium-low heat, sauté the onions, ginger, and garlic in cooking oil for 6 to 8 minutes until caramelized.
+Add the spices and sauté for 1 to 2 minutes, then wash the kokum and add it to the pot.

 Mix and add the tomato paste and passata sauce.
 At this point, the fragrance of the ingredients will have a tangy aroma with hints of earthy cumin wafting through the air.
 Add the apple cider vinegar and brown sugar, then mix well until combined.